CUEAudio/sdk_demo_ios_spm/README.md

 # CUELiveDemoSPM

+Here are the instruction how to add CUELive-SPM package to your project.
+Following these steps one-by-one you will make your own project similar to this demo-project.

 ## Add the CUELive SDK

 Add the CUELive framework using the Package manager in Xcode.
 Use the URL: `https://github.com/CUEAudio/CUELive-SPM.git`